leowahwah/Telegram-Bot/README.md

 You may want to keep the token secret as anyone can alter your bot with the token.

+Open your Python IDE and install python-telegram-bot.
+In case you are using Pycharm, you may install it via the Project Interpreter.

-Copy the code into your IDE and edit the respond function.
+Copy the code

 Once the bot is created you may want to have it added into your Telegram groups.
 However, it may not respond to group messages.